ABOUT HOPS, HPA AND OUR FARMS

 And we’re regional representatives of the global BarthHaas group.
-This means we’re able to share our hops with brewers around the world, and bring a huge range of international hops and advanced hop products to brewers in Australia.
+This means we’re able to share our hops with brewers around the world, and bring a huge range of international hops and innovative hop products to brewers in Australia.

 Our farms – Bushy Park Estates, Rostrevor Hop Gardens and Buffalo River Valley – have been growing hops for more than 150 years.
 Together they grow 90% of Australia’s hops, which is roughly 1% of the hops grown around the world.

 Just recently, we harvested the first commercial crop at our newest farm, Buffalo River Valley, which will bring us to almost 900 hectares capable of producing more than 2,400 metric tonnes of hops by 2024.

 Each farm is set in the foothills of a mountain range where the summer days are long, the soil is rich and the water is abundant.
 And the views are pretty good too.

 William Shoobridge successfully brought hops from England to Australia in 1822.
 It was his son, Ebenezer, who established Bushy Park Estates back in 1867.
 The original farm house and oast house built by his family are still standing today.

 Located just 55km from Hobart, bordered by the Styx and Derwent Rivers, Bushy Park Estates is spread over 255 hectares capable of producing more than 600 metric tonnes of hops a year.